rock the south

 24. Visit the Natural Bridge of Alabama

-25. Take a guided hike at Lake Guntersville State Park to see eagles, at DeSoto State Park to see waterfalls, or at Monte Sano State Park and see an amazing view from the mountain
+25. Take a guided hike at Lake Guntersville State Park to see eagles, at DeSoto State Park to see waterfalls, at Monte Sano State Park and see an amazing view from the mountain, or Buck's Pocket State Park to see another breathtaking view.

 26. Take a hike in Bankhead National Forest, Little River Canyon National Preserve, North Alabama’s Land Trust, or Cane Creek Canyon Natural Preserve